Ville-Marie, Quebec: History

 Already in 1679, the place functioned as a trading post between the French and indigenous Algonquians.
-In 1720, the North West Company opened a trading post and built a store in 1785, which came into the hands of the Hudson's Bay Company in 1821 when the two companies merged.
+In 1720, the North West Company opened a trading post, and in 1785 it built s storehouse, which came into the hands of the Hudson's Bay Company in 1821 when the two companies merged.
 In 1836, a mission was established, followed in 1863, by a mission founded by the Missionary Oblates of Mary Immaculate, who gave it the name "Ville-Marie".

 Originally the area was called Kelly Bay in honour of its first settler, James Kelly, who lived as a hermit.
 In 1874, Oblate missionary Joseph Moffet (1852–1932) cleared some land and moved to Kelly Bay that came to be known as Baie-des-Pères (Bay of Fathers).
 In 1883, he was joined by a group of settlers from Nicolet.
 In 1886, the Parish of Notre-Dame-du-Saint-Rosaire-de-Ville-Marie was founded, and in 1891, the Baie-des-Père Post Office opened.
 The Village Municipality of Ville-Marie was incorporated in 1897 and the following year the post office was renamed to match the village's name.
 In 1899, the HBC post closed.

 On December 22, 1962, the Village Municipality of Ville-Marie became the Town of Ville-Marie.

 Ville-Marie is the seat of the judicial district of Témiscamingue.